-A lifeline for last mile communities in India, Ghana & Uganda
+A lifeline for last mile communities in Ghana & Uganda

 Our water harvesting brings sustainable change to last mile remote communities.
 Our work improves health, reduces poverty and frees women & girls from water procurement to attend school and gain income security.